E-boi/Better-Friends-List/README.md

 # Better-Friends-List
-a port from bd with hopefully all the feature ported
+a port from bd with has all the features ported and some more

+# V0.7
+Sort your friends by your favorites!!
+Might do something with this later

 # V0.6
 Search bar added!